ETHZ-INS/DLCAnalyzer/README.md

 ## bodycentre.time.moving       97.880000
 ```

-We can create a time resolved plot of all nose dips. for this we use:
+We can create a time resolved plot of all nose dips. for this, we use:

 ```r